 In 1948, our company was the successful bidder on the Mutual Benefit Life building in Omaha, Nebraska.
 In order to get the job done efficiently, Iowa Sheet Metal Contractors purchased Skilman Sheet Metal and employed its 25 skilled workers.
 This new branch was named Nebraska Sheet Metal Contractors.

 In 1959, the company moved its operations to Bell Avenue in Des Moines, and two years later, expanded its capabilities by adding a piping division.
 Then in 1969, to honor its roots, the company changed its name to The Waldinger Corporation, and subsequently, TWC Services.

 In 1987, we opened service branches in Tampa and Atlanta.
 Then came Wichita in 1995; Orlando in 1997; Ft.
 Myers in 1998; Ft.
 Lauderdale in 2001; Springdale in 2003; Jacksonville in 2007; Sebring in 2012, Savannah, Mobile and Greenville in 2014; Miami in 2015, and West Palm Beach, Charlotte, and Gainesville in 2016.
 We added Charleston, Panama City and Sarasota in 2018; Columbia, South Orlando, Macon, Dothan and Picayune in 2019, and 2020 brought in Raleigh and Chattanooga and with 2022 came Asheville and Nashville.
-We also have operations in Tallahassee and Nashville.
-We are continuing to grow and expand into new markets, with plans to add as many as four additional new locations in 2020 alone!
+We also have operations in Tallahassee and Nashville... and we are continuing to grow and expand into new markets!
 Employing more than 3,000 professionals (2,200 of which are trade), our annual revenues are over $650 million.